1981 Steelers 33 vs Chiefs 37

 1982 Steelers 36 at Cowboys 28 MNF

-The Landry-era Cowboys never lose a home opener, right?
-Wrong!
-Things get off to a rocky start when the Steelers fumble away the opening kickoff after a good return.
-But Terry Bradshaw (17 of 28, 246 yds, 3 TD, 0 Int), Franco Harris (24 carries, 103 yds) and John Stallworth (7 rec, 137 yds, 1 TD) all shine as the venerable Steelers outsmart, outplay and outlast the powerful Cowboys on Monday Night Football.
-Pittsburgh completely neutralizes Tony Dorsett (11 carries, 30 yards) and victimizes Danny White for a pair of interceptions in the 3rd quarter (Ham, Woods), building up and insurmountable 33-14 lead and rendering a late Dallas comeback effort irrelevant.
+The Landry-era Cowboys experience a rare loss in a home opener thanks to 3 Terry Bradshaw TD passes and an opportunistic Pittsburgh defense.
+Things get off to a rocky start for Pittsburgh when they fumble away the opening kickoff after a good return.
+But Dallas fails to capitalize after driving to the Pittsburgh 15 when a botched, stumbling handoff from White to Dorsett is recovered by Pittsburgh.
+From there, Hall of Famers Terry Bradshaw (17 of 28, 246 yds, 3 TD, 0 Int), Franco Harris (24 carries, 103 yds) and John Stallworth (7 rec, 137 yds, 1 TD) all shine as the venerable Steelers outsmart, outplay and outlast the powerful Cowboys on Monday Night Football.
+The teams trade TDs in the first half and Dallas clings to a 14-13 lead at the break with the difference being a missed Pittsburgh PAT.
+With Tony Dorsett completely neutralized by Pittsburgh's new 3-4 defensive scheme (11 carries, 30 yards), Pittsburgh puts the game on Danny White's shoulders.
+White responds with 347 yds and 4 TDs but is also victimized for a pair of interceptions (Jack Ham, Rick Woods) and a blocked punt in the 3rd quarter, allowing the Steelers to explode for 20 unanswered points en route to an insurmountable 33-14 lead, rendering a late Dallas comeback effort irrelevant.
+A bright start to a season that was probably the most enjoyable of the '80s for me, in spite of being strike-shortened and ending in the first round of the playoffs.
 Thanks to Russell "SteelBuck 6" Emch for generously providing this sweet video upgrade!

 1982 Steelers 26 vs Bengals 20 OT